Safety valve opens or pressure exceeds setpoint, the compressor isn't unloading properly or there's a restriction in the discharge path.

 Why this happens in rotary screw compressors

-The inlet valve isn't closing when pressure reaches setpoint.
+- Compressor not unloading The inlet valve isn't closing when pressure reaches setpoint.
 Check solenoid valve, control air supply, and inlet valve operation.

-Pressure switch not triggering unload, or transducer giving wrong reading to controller.
+- Pressure switch/transducer fault Pressure switch not triggering unload, or transducer giving wrong reading to controller.
 Verify settings and calibration.

-If safety valve is on the separator tank, high differential pressure from a clogged separator can trigger it before the compressor reaches normal unload pressure.
+- Clogged oil separator If safety valve is on the separator tank, high differential pressure from a clogged separator can trigger it before the compressor reaches normal unload pressure.

-Minimum pressure valve stuck closed prevents discharge flow, causing pressure to build until the safety valve opens.
+- Minimum pressure valve stuck Minimum pressure valve stuck closed prevents discharge flow, causing pressure to build until the safety valve opens.

 Don't simply replace the safety valve with one set to a higher pressure.
 If the valve is blowing, something is wrong with the control system or discharge path.
-Raising the relief pressure doesn't fix the problem—it just raises the risk of a catastrophic failure.
+Raising the relief pressure doesn't fix the problem, it just raises the risk of a catastrophic failure.